bluenote-1577/skani/README.md

 **skani** is a program for calculating average nucleotide identity (ANI) from microbial DNA sequences (contigs/MAGs/genomes) for ANI > ~80%.

-skani uses an approximate mapping method to get orthology without base-level alignment to estimate ANI.
+skani uses an approximate mapping method without base-level alignment to get orthology in order to estimate ANI.
 It is magnitudes faster than BLAST based methods and almost as accurate. skani offers:

 1. **Accurate ANI calculations for MAGs**. skani is accurate for incomplete and medium-quality metagenome-assembled genomes (MAGs).
 Sketching methods (e.g. Mash), which may underestimate ANI for incomplete MAGs.